kimkmiz917/Instacart-Basket-Analysis/README.md

 ## Resources & Disclaimer

 Note: Instacart is a real company that’s made their data available online.
 However, the contents of the attached project brief have been fabricated by CareerFoundry for the purpose of this analysis.
+ChatGPT was utilized for assistance with writing structure and grammar.